The Institute for New Teachers of Color in Independent Schools

 Her dedication to curriculum and student life in independent schools began with her experience as a student and continued to develop as an alumna, parent and former trustee of The Chapin School.

-Susan Yao is the outgoing Middle School Head at Friends Academy.
+Susan Yao is the founder and leader of the Laughing Rivers School, a new, progressive Kindergarten to eighth grade school anchored in Buddhist principles.
+Until 2021, she was Middle School Head at Friends Academy.
 She began her career in independent schools at St. Luke's School in New York City as a social studies teacher.

-Please email Susan Yao, Middle School Head at Friends Academy, with any questions firstname.lastname@example.org.
+Please email Alethea Dunham-Carson with any questions at firstname.lastname@example.org.